 Tenable’s efforts to stop competing with itself is leading to some customer dissatisfaction in the short term, but in the long run it will reduce confusion, which is probably best for everyone.

 When it comes to Tenable competitors, Qualys is the largest and one of the oldest.
 Qualys was doing cloud-based security before people called it the cloud.
-It has extremely good accuracy and scales to millions of hosts.
+Its vulnerability scanner has extremely good accuracy and scales to millions of hosts.
 Storing vulnerability data in the cloud scares people, but Qualys protects your data in a virtual private database and the encryption key is based on your user ID.
 Even Qualys employees can’t access your data without you creating them an account.
 Qualys encrypts your data both at rest and in transit.

 The Qualys solution is easy to use and easy to deploy.
 It can be a little daunting to learn, but Qualys offers free training and certification, much like Tenable.
 Two days of training is generally enough to learn how to deploy the Qualys platform and put it to use.
 Take advantage of it.
 Trust me on this.
 The biggest difference between a satisfied Qualys customer and a dissatisfied one is usually that the dissatisfied one tried to figure things out on their own.